 Sapphire Engagement Rings Pros & Cons

 Sapphire pros include its durability and hardness, earning a 9 on the Mohs scale.
 However, diamond pros also include hardness, ranking at a 10, the highest for any natural stone found on Earth.
-The high level of hardness make both sapphire and diamond engagement rings a logical choice for everyday use.
+The high level of hardness makes both sapphires and diamond engagement rings a logical choice for everyday use.
 The durability debate does not end here though because sapphires can more easily be scratched, a rarity for diamonds.
 Sapphire cons include the necessity to take the stone in for extra care such as re-polishing and re-cutting.
-Although it is more damage prone than a diamond, the high sapphire durability make it a more popular choice than other gemstones, such as emeralds or rubies.
+Although it is more damage-prone than a diamond, the high sapphire durability makes it a more popular choice than other gemstones, such as emeralds or rubies.

 Sapphire Engagement Ring Styles

 Popular diamond engagement ring styles include the Solitaire and the Halo, but as the ring grows more complex, the value skyrockets.
 However, the cut of sapphire is not as important as the cut of a diamond because overall, it is harder to seeinclusions of a sapphire with the naked eye.
 Popularly, sapphire rings can have round, oval, and cushion shapes.
 The oval cut sapphire gives the engagement ring a more vintage and nostalgic look, while the round is more timeless.
 Often, sapphire engagement rings have diamond accents or engraving details.
 One of the most popular choices for a colorful ring is the three stone sapphire engagement ring.
 This particular ring offers a center sapphire flanked by two smaller diamonds.
 Another popular choice is a sapphire halo diamond ring that features diamonds encircling the entire sapphire gem.